cursorinsight/FeatureScreening.jl/README.md

 The optional keyword parameters (`options`) of all three methods are:

-- `reduced_size::Integer`: Expected number of screened features (right now, this is an upper bound).
+- `reduced_size::Integer`: Expected number of screened features (an upper bound); defaults to 1/5th of the number of features.
+Mutually exclusive with `selection_mode`.
-- `step_size::Integer`: Size of each partition.
+- `step_size::Integer`: Size of each partition; defaults to 1/10th of the number of features.
+- `selection_mode::SelectionMode`: a mode to pick selected features after importance computation.
+Mutually exclusive with `reduced_size`.
+For various selection modes, see details below.
-- `config::NamedTuple`: Parameters of the random forest used for importance computation in each round.
+- `config::NamedTuple`: Parameters of the random forest used for importance computation in each round; with sensible defaults (see `DEFAULT_SCREEN_CONFIG` in the source code for details).
 - `shuffle::Bool`: Whether to shuffle the features before partitioning.
-- `before::Function`: Callback function, which is executed before importance computation and feature selection.
-It is called with the previously selected features and the actual partition, its return value is ignored.
+- `before::Function`: Callback function, that is executed before importance computation and feature selection.
+It is called with the previously selected features and the current partition, its return value is ignored.
-- `after::Function`: Callback function, which is executed after importance computation and feature selection.
+- `after::Function`: Callback function, that is executed after importance computation and feature selection.
 It is called with the selected features, its return value is ignored.
 - `rng::Union{AbstractRNG, Integer}`: Random generator or seed to be used.

+Specifying `reduced_size` is equivalent to passing `SelectTop(reduced_size;
+strict = false)` in the `selection_mode` parameter.
+Both options cannot be specified simultaneously.

-Note that this function can run for a long time, elapsing time is proportional to the number of features and samples, and depends on the forest configuration as well.
+Note that this function can run for a long time.
+Runtime is proportional to the number of features and samples, and depends on the forest configuration as well.

 ```julia
 # Returns a FeatureSet with the screened feature set